-The Committee will consider what the NHS and social care in Scotland could look like post-Brexit with a focus on how potential risks could be mitigated and potential opportunities could be realised.
+The Committee considered what the NHS and social care in Scotland could look like post-Brexit with a focus on how potential risks could be mitigated and potential opportunities could be realised.

 The Committee issued a call for views which ran from 11 December 2017 to 25 January 2018.
 41 submissions were received.

-Formal evidence sessions are scheduled for 6 March, 13 March and 20 March 2018.
+Formal evidence sessions were scheduled for 6 March, 13 March and 20 March 2018.

 Full details of the Inquiry can be found on the Impact of leaving the European Union on health and social care in Scotland webpage.